zekiyerdem/sql/02_activities/assignments/design_a_logical_model.md

 **Key: DateID in Order (Foreign Key)**
 ***Description: Each order is associated with a specific date, but each date can have many orders.***

-## Summary of Foreign Keys:
-- EmployeeID in Order references Employee.
-- CustomerID in Order references Customer.
-- OrderID in OrderDetails references Order.
-- BookID in OrderDetails references Book.
-- OrderID in Sales references Order.
-- BookID in Sales references Book.
-- DateID in Order references Date.

 ## Question 2
 We want to create employee shifts, splitting up the day into morning and evening.
 Add this to the ERD.